Matka Canyon Skopje: Vrelo Cave Boat, Hikes & Prices

 Boat trip to Vrelo cave

 The signature experience is the boat ride up the canyon to the Vrelo cave.
 Small open boats run from the jetty by the dam, gliding under the cliffs to a karst cave on the lakeshore.
-Vrelo (“the spring”) is one of the most remarkable caves in the region: above water it is a chamber of stalactites and stalagmites lit for visitors, while below the surface it plunges into one of the deepest underwater cave systems explored in the Balkans - diving expeditions have passed 200 m down without finding the bottom.
+Vrelo (“the spring”) is one of the most remarkable caves in the region: above water it’s a chamber of stalactites and stalagmites lit for visitors, while below the surface it plunges into one of the deepest underwater cave systems explored in the Balkans - diving expeditions have passed 200 m down without finding the bottom.
 You walk a short looped path inside the lit section; the deep part is for specialist divers only.

+The boat to Vrelo Cave costs 500 denars (about 8.5 euro) at the operator’s own price list.
+Whether cave entry is included is not stated there, so ask at the jetty before you pay.
+Round-trip timing and time ashore still vary by boat - confirm at the jetty.
 Boats leave when they have enough passengers rather than on a fixed timetable, and they run mainly in daylight, most often in the warmer months.
 Buy your ticket at the jetty; in peak summer there can be a wait, so go early.

 St. Andrew monastery (Sveti Andrea)